krishna4a6av/.config/README.md

  The script currently changes gtk themes as well hard generated as well as matugen.
  I don't use any qt application so no qt support, matugen works with it though.

-- To use matugen colors you need to install it from you distros's package manager as well.
+- To use matugen colors you need to install it from your distros's package manager as well.

 ---